kudobuilder/kudo.dev/content/docs/developing-operators.md

             - containerPort: 80
 ```

-This is a pretty normal kubernetes yaml file defining a deployment.
+This is a pretty normal Kubernetes YAML file defining a deployment.
 However, you can already see the KUDO templating language in action on the line referencing `.Params.Replicas`.
 This will get substituted during installation by merging what is in `params.yaml` and overrides defined before install.
 So let’s define the last missing piece, `params.yaml`.

 ```yaml
 replicas: